Did you always dream of becoming an author?

 MORE FROM THE BLOG

-Belinda Vale and Alex Foreman, the author of 'Passionate Intention' released their book in January 2020.
-We wanted to catch up with the new authors and see how life had been treating them since they were published.
-Did you always dream of becoming ...read more
+Gibson Dickie, the author of Count To Ten, released his book in June 2020.
+We wanted to catch up with the new author and see how life has been treating him since he was published.
+Did you always dream of becoming an author?
+I have always wanted to write a novel, ...read more